DaforLynx/ranger-ttrpg/Rulebook.md

 If an action remains after a player's turn, they take a defensive stance and give a -1 penalty to all attacks made against them.
 ### Attacking
 Rangers never miss their target when using their bow.
 In fact, players do not roll "to hit" in this system.
 Instead, they roll dice to determine damage.
-Bow - d8 (optimal range: long)
+- **Bow** - d8 (optimal range: long)
-Throwing knife - d8-1 (optimal range: short; limit 1; requires one hand free; can be retrieved) CQC - d8-2 (choose a small melee weapon; requires two hands free) Getting a total result of 0 or below indicates that an attack missed completely.
+- **Throwing knife** - d8-1 (optimal range: short; limit 1; requires one hand free; can be retrieved)
+- **CQC** - d8-2 (choose a small melee weapon; requires two hands free)

+Getting a total result of 0 or below indicates that an attack missed completely.
+Getting a critical success on an attack (rolling an 8 on the die) means the player can roll the die again and add it to the damage, though this extra roll cannot be another critical success.
 Attacks made while the enemy's back is turned or while the enemy is not on high alert is a **sneak attack** and will sum two rolls (before adding/subtracting bonuses).
 Both rolls are capable of being a critical success.
 ### Moving
 In natural terrain and in darkness, when not moving or moving slowly, Rangers cannot be seen.
 Elsewhere, and when moving quickly, a Ranger can be spotted if they cross an enemy's sight.
 Rangers are never heard unless they want to be.
 First players move (simultaneously), then enemies, unless the players are caught by surprise, in which case the order reverses.
 Move 8 spaces per action; 4 if trying to move unseen or climb something.
 One grid space represents either 5-10 feet or the immediate threat range of a combatant.
+Characters can move through a space occupied by an ally but cannot end their turn on it.
 ### Enemies
 The players' foes work somewhat differently.
 When an enemy attacks a player, the Narrator rolls a d8 (taking into account any advantage or disadvantage), adds the total bonus or penalty, and compares it to the player's dodge stat.
 If the result is equal to or greater than the dodge stat, it hits the player.